guidrymwg/WebDataStreams/README.md

 http://eagle.phys.utk.edu/guidry/android/ and selecting <i>Resources > Packages for All Projects</i> from the menu.

-A complete description of this project, including steps to build it from scratch, may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <em>Web Data Streams I</em> from the menu.
+A complete description of this project, including steps to build it from scratch, may be found by going to http://eagle.phys.utk.edu/guidry/android/ and selecting <em>Web Data Streams</em> from the menu.